Ariel Skelley/DigitalVision/Getty images

-There is no extra cost to apply for the solar tax credit (other than the ordinary costs you might incur from getting your taxes done and mailing in forms).
-Once you’ve sent in your taxes, you should hear back about the result of your IRS solar tax credit in the standard time it takes to receive your federal tax return.
+There is no extra cost to apply for the Solar Tax Credit (other than the ordinary costs you might incur from getting your taxes done and mailing in forms).
+Once you’ve sent in your taxes, you should hear back about the result of your Solar Tax Credit in the standard time it takes to receive your federal tax return.

-Let’s zoom out for a moment and look at the big picture to get a better idea of how the solar tax credit can help you.
-Even after receiving your federal tax credit for your new solar panel system, savings will continue to roll in long term.
+Let’s zoom out for a moment and look at the big picture to get a better idea of how the Solar Tax Credit can help you.
+Even after receiving the tax credit for your new solar panel system, savings will continue to roll in over the long term.
 Residual savings should add up pretty quickly thanks to the low electricity rates solar owners enjoy.
-By going green and using the renewable energy of the sun, green electricity rates will keep your monthly electricity bill lower for years to come.
+By going green and powering your home with solar energy, green electricity rates can keep your monthly electricity bill lower for years to come.

 The SaveOnEnergy marketplace helps you search, compare, sign up and save on the right energy fit for your home — all for free.
 If you’re interested in solar, answer a few questions to get an exact price quote from our solar advisors.